-Agroecology, a transdisciplinary science that includes all economic, social, ecological and political aspects of our agricultural system from production to consumption, is gaining prominence as a potential transition pathway towards sustainable food systems for people and planet (Gliessman 2015; HLPE 2019; FAO 2018).
-In Europe, agroecology has recently been included as one of the four flagship eco-schemes of the European Common Agricultural Policy (CAP) in order to address the environmental and social issues pertaining to our food systems (European Commission, 2021)
+Agroecology, a transdisciplinary science that includes all economic, social, ecological and political aspects of agricultural systems from production to consumption, is gaining prominence as an approach potential transition towards sustainable food systems for people and planet (Gliessman 2015; HLPE 2019; FAO 2018).
+In Europe, agroecology has recently been included within the European Common Agricultural Policy (CAP) in order to address the environmental and social issues pertaining to our food systems (European Commission, 2021).

 The practical application of agroecology at farm level includes practices such as organic production, agroforestry and mixed farming (Kerr et al., 2021).
 Agroforestry is defined by Burgess et al., (2015) as "the practice of deliberately integrating woody vegetation (trees or shrubs) with crop and/or animal systems to benefit from the resulting ecological and economic interactions".
-Mixed farming can also be defined as "the practice of deliberately integrating livestock crop and livestock production to benefit from the resulting ecological and economic interactions".
-As part of a multifunctional landscape, both agroforestry and mixed farming offer many environmental, social and economic benefits whilst also both adapting to, and mitigating, climate change (Hernández-Morcillo et al., 2018; Mosquera-Losada et al., 2018).
+Mixed farming can also be defined as "the practice of deliberately integrating livestock crop and livestock production to benefit from the resulting ecological and economic benefits whilst also both agroforestry and mixed farming offer many environmental, social and economic benefits whilst also both adapting to, and mitigating, climate change (Hernández-Morcillo et al., 2018; Mosquera-Losada et al., 2018).
 Both systems are often managed organically, i.e. following defined organic production standards.